 Student organizations are an important part of the Lewis College of Business and provide valuable interaction, knowledge, and experience for those who participate.
 There are incredible networking opportunities that have proven year after year to be one of the best sources of job opportunities upon graduation.
 Students in the College are encouraged to join at least one student group.
 Further information on student organizations may be obtained through the Lewis College of Business Deans’ Suite in Corbly Hall 107.
 Noted at the end of each organization is the location of the faculty contact with whom you may inquire about the group.

-Alpha Kappa Psi
+Beta Alpha Psi

 The purpose of the MIS (Management Information Systems) Club is to provide an opportunity for all MIS focused students to learn more about the MIS field, and prepare for the lucrative job and career opportunities in MIS.
 The MIS Club provides a forum for interaction with industry experts, MIS alumni, and faculty.
 All Majors Welcome.

 Dr. Rick Weible

 Omicron Delta Epsilon